Recruitment Settings

 - Status changes to "Declined"

-- You can re-invite from the recruitment dashboard
+- You can re-invite from the deployment recruitment panel

 - System tracks re-invitation date